 On Delicious Dishings I showcase the dishes I've made as well as provide feedback on different recipes I've tested and offer tips and advice to my readers.
-I also post restaurant and book reviews and write about a lot of food-related events too.
+I also post restaurant and book reviews and write about a lot of food-related events.
 I love visiting my local farmers' markets and writing posts about what to do with great farmers' market finds like zucchini, strawberries, and gorgeous summer tomatoes.

-I grew up in Connecticut but moved to Massachusetts more than six years ago to get my master's in publishing.
-I met my husband, Jeff -- and his chocolate lab, Gunner -- when we both lived in Inman Square... a little more than five years ago.
+I grew up in Connecticut but moved to Massachusetts almost seven years ago to get my master's in publishing.
+I met my husband, Jeff -- and his (now our) chocolate lab, Gunner -- when we both lived in Inman Square... a little more than six years ago.

-It has been a long time coming, but nearly two years ago I finally got a great job that lets me combine my passion for food with my editing expertise.
+It has been a long time coming, but two-and-a-half years ago I finally got a great job that lets me combine my passion for food with my editing expertise.
 I've worked in editing and publishing since I graduated from college back in 2003, and while I love grammar and working with words, I also love cooking, baking, and food in general, and none of my past jobs incorporated those things.
-I now work as a copy editor for America's Test Kitchen, editing Cook's Illustrated, Cook's Country, and all of the special issues of both magazines, as well as marketing and Web content.
+I now work as a senior copy editor at America's Test Kitchen, editing Cook's Illustrated, Cook's Country, and all the special issues of both magazines, as well as marketing and Web content.
 It's so amazing to be able to edit recipes and food-related content all day, as well as sample all the recipes being tested in the kitchen.